vinceblake/saveTabToBear/README.md

 ![img](https://github.com/vinceblake/saveTabToBear/raw/master/screenshots/noteTitle.png)

+---

 Now that we've got our title, we'll need our note's unique identifier.
 Click the three dots in the upper right of the note and select `Copy Note's Identifier`:

 ![img](https://github.com/vinceblake/saveTabToBear/raw/master/screenshots/copyID.png)

 ## Installation
 With the above steps complete, simply double-click the `.alfredworkflow` file to import it into Alfred.
-You'll be greeted with a screen that looks something like this:
+You'll be greeted with a screen that includes something like this:

 ![img](https://github.com/vinceblake/saveTabToBear/raw/master/screenshots/alfredVars.png)